6 Ways To Celebrate Notting Hill Carnival This Weekend

 The Line-Up

-Saturday 26th August
+Saturday 24th August

-While the main parade takes place on Monday 28th August, there are festivities right through the weekend, starting as they always do on Saturday with Panorama, The UK’s biggest steel pan competition at Emslie Horniman Pleasance Park.
+While the main parade takes place on Monday 26th August, there are festivities right through the weekend, starting as they always do on Saturday with Panorama, The UK’s biggest steel pan competition at Emslie Horniman Pleasance Park.
 This one is friendly for all the family, so get yourself in the spirit early by heading along.

-Sunday 27th August
+Sunday 25th August

 Sunday is the dedicated family day, so expect lots of events geared towards children and the younger generation.
 J’Ouvert, a traditional festival known as “break day” acts as the unofficial start of Carnival, and kicks off just before sunrise.

-This is followed by The Children’s Parade, featuring lots of costumes and street-dancing, and the Traditional Parade featuring mas, soca, calypso and much more.
+This is followed by The Children’s Parade, featuring lots of costumes and street dancing, and the traditional parade featuring mas, soca, calypso and much more.

 Sunday sees the Adults Day Parade take centre stage.
 Kicking off at 10:30am from near Westbourne Grove tube station, it will feature lots of dancing, parading and partying